 The general presentation of the Libra is more relaxed sounding in terms of imaging and how well-defined instrument notes and positioning are compared to the Leonidas 2.
 Vocals are also a touch further back on the Libra.
 I would not go as far as to say the Libras soundstage is inherently diffuse or vague, just not as pinpoint and clear sounding as the Leonidas II.

-The Leonidas II makes me want to buy the Leonidas I just to hear how Effect Audio made their name from the original entry.
-This is a true hi-fidelity sounding cable that absolutely brings out the best in terms of holographic staging and clarity in imaging with just about any monitor.
+The Effect Audio Leonidas II makes me want to buy the Leonidas I just to hear how Effect Audio made their name from the original entry.
+This is a true high-fidelity sounding cable that absolutely brings out the best in terms of holographic staging and clarity in imaging with just about any monitor.